 What is an A&R?
-Learn how the A&R role is changing in the digital age and how to get the attention of an A&R to increase your odds of getting signed.
+Learn how the artists and repertoire role is changing in the digital age and how to get the attention of an A&R to increase your odds of getting signed.

 What is an A&R?